Apple of Her Eye

 Then it all came rushing back to me.
 The humiliation in the cafeteria.
 The falling

 “I don’t remember anything!
 How bad am I hurt?”
-I lied, but I didn’t feel like telling him
+I lied, but I didn’t feel like telling

-the fight, and they were justified in returning the favor.
+initiated the fight, and they were justified in returning the favor.

 “Surely you have to remember who did this to you,” he said questioningly.
 “You

 took quite a beating, so you must know who it was.”

 “I don’t remember a damn thing!”
 I yelled.
-He jumped back and told me to calm down.
+He jumped back and told me to calm

-went black again.
+everything went black again.

 I awoke later, but I don’t know how long I was out.
 The room was no longer bright.